AlchemistSimulator/alchemistsimulator.github.io/pages/tutorial/protelis.md

 * Create a ``protelis`` folder in ``scr/main``.
 This folder will contain all ``*.pt``files.
 * Create a ``yml`` folder in ``src/main``.
 This folder will contain all ``*.yml`` (simulation) files.
-* Now your workpase should be like this:
+* Now your workspace should be like this:

 ![Workspace setup]({{ site.url }}/pages/tutorial/images/workspaceSetup.png)
 * Add this dependencies to your ``build.gradle`` file (replace ``<version>>`` with the [latest available version][alchemistVersion]):